Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 Most recently, the DeSantis administration successfully defended in court a website created by the state health agency claiming the amendment “threatens women’s safety.”
 The plaintiff, the Floridians Protecting Freedom political committee, had argued that the state “unconstitutionally entered the debate.”
 On Sept.
 30, a Florida judge ruled the site could stay up.

-Then there’s Florida’s most famous resident – former President Trump, who repeatedly skirted questions about how he would vote on Amendment 4 before finally, under pressure from anti-abortion activists, landing on his final answer: “no” on the amendment.
+Then there’s Florida’s most famous resident – former President Trump, who repeatedly skirted questions about how he would vote on Amendment 4 before finally, under pressure from anti-abortion activists, landing on his final answer: no on the amendment.

 But Mr. Trump’s past comments indicated he felt otherwise.
-Last year, after Governor DeSantis signed the six-week ban passed by the state legislature, Mr. Trump called it “a terrible mistake.”
-In late August, the former president said that a ban after six weeks was “too short” and “I’m going to be voting that we need more than six weeks.”
+Last year, after Governor DeSantis signed the six-week ban passed by the state Legislature, Mr. Trump called it “a terrible mistake.”
+In late August, the former president said that a ban after six weeks was “too short” and, “I’m going to be voting that we need more than six weeks.”
 A day later, he reversed himself.

 Mr. Trump has also said he would veto any federal abortion ban – despite the fact that he nominated the conservative justices who overturned the nationwide right to abortion.
 If such a ban were to pass, it would effectively override state measures like Amendment 4.

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.